mgpluscss/mgplus/readme.md

 ![](/demp/images/logo.svg)

-## Mg+ is a micro CSS library with essential features
+## Mg+ A micro CSS library

+### Build websites with just a few drops of css

 ![Latest release on NPM](https://img.shields.io/npm/v/mgplus)

-### Striking the perfect balance in CSS
+Striking the perfect balance between features and simplicity

-Formerly called Milligram Plus, Mg+ was based on [milligram](https://github.com/milligram/milligram) which provides a minimal setup of styles for a fast and clean starting point
+Formerly called Milligram Plus, Mg+ was based on [milligram](https://github.com/milligram/milligram) and provides a minimal setup of styles for a fast and clean starting point

 Mg+ is specially designed to quickly create a website or a small page with minimal dependencies for better performance and higher productivity